Lupus is an autoimmune condition where the body's immune system mistakenly attacks healthy tissues.

-For some people, lupus may just affect the skin and/or joints.
+But for some people, lupus may just affect the skin and/or joints.
 In other people, it may also affect the lungs, kidneys, blood vessels, brain or other parts of the body.

 Symptoms vary from person to person and may come and go at different times.
 The most common symptoms are:

-Many people with lupus have ‘flares’ (this is periods of time when their symptoms get worse).
-Flares can happen with no obvious cause.
 There is no way of knowing how bad a flare will be or how long they will last.
-But they might happen more often during times of stress, or may be caused by sun exposure, infections, and pregnancy.
+But they might happen more often during times of stress, or

 It is not known what causes lupus.
 It might be a combination of factors like genetics, viruses, sunlight, stress and hormones acting

-together.
-This is yet to be proven in research.
+susceptible people.
+The exact factor is yet to be proven in research.

 There is no one single test that can tell whether you have lupus.
 It can be difficult, and often takes time to diagnose lupus as the symptoms can be similar to other types of arthritis.